leanprover/fp-lean/functional-programming-lean/src/dependent-types/universe-pattern.md

 ```lean
 {{#example_decl Examples/DependentTypes/Finite.lean decode}}
 ```
-Pattern matching on `t` allows the expected result type `t.asType` to be respectively refined to `NatOrBool.nat.asType` and `NatOrBool.bool.asType`, and these compute to the actual types `Nat` and `Bool`.
+Dependent pattern matching on `t` allows the expected result type `t.asType` to be respectively refined to `NatOrBool.nat.asType` and `NatOrBool.bool.asType`, and these compute to the actual types `Nat` and `Bool`.

 Like any other data, codes may be recursive.
 The type `NestedPairs` codes for any possible nesting of the pair and natural number types: